Secularism in Egypt

 Following the death of Nasser, President Anwar Sadat (1970–1981) continued economic liberalization and maintained the government's secularist policy, even going as far as signing peace agreements with Israel which was a first for any Middle Eastern country.
-However, following further intensive clampdowns on political opposition, Sadat was assassinated and replaced by Hosni Mubarak who again faces the issue of keeping the Islamist support at bay whilst keeping his power base during increased pressure to be democratic.
+However, following further intensive clampdowns on political opposition, Sadat was assassinated and replaced by Hosni Mubarak who again faced the issue of keeping the Islamist support at bay whilst keeping his power base during increased pressure to be democratic.
 Nowadays, most proponents of secularism emphasize the link between secularism and ‘national unity’ between Coptic Christians and Muslims.

 Following the Egyptian revolution of 2011 as part of the regional Arab Spring protests, Mubarak was ousted and the following year Mohamed Morsi who is backed by the Muslim Brotherhood won Egypt's first democratic elections.
 In 2013 Morsi was removed from power in a coup led by Abdel Fattah el-Sisi.
 Sisi has called for religious tolerance and has cracked down and banned the Muslim Brotherhood.
 He has licensed thousands of churches and mosques and made it illegal to ban burkini's in private resorts and beaches.
-A The Economist report in 2017 stated that Egyptians were turning more secular again, with supporters of sharia law dropping by more than half since 2011, people praying less than before, and gender equality now being widely accepted.
+A report by The Economist in 2017 stated that Egyptians were turning more secular again, with supporters of sharia law dropping by more than half since 2011, people praying less than before, and gender equality now being widely accepted.
 The government has also acted to preserve its Jewish heritage through the restoration of the abandoned Eliyahu Hanavi Synagogue in Alexandria in 2017.